Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-3.md

 - Expand the Weather API
   - Expand your the OpenWeatherMap other request parameters
+    - timezone
+    - name
+    - id
+    - visibility
+    - wind: speed, deg, gust
+    - coord: lat and lon
+    - clouds: all
+    - dt
+    - sys: type, country, id, sunrise, sunset
+    - main: sea_level, grnd_level
   - Currently, your API supports zip code but the current weather forecast supports
     - city name
     - city id
     - latitude and longitude
   - The example above uses the Current Weather API.
 OpenWeathermap also provides several other APIs that you can use.
 Make your GraphQL server support one of these:
   - [Minute Forecast 1 hour*](https://openweathermap.org/api/one-call-api)
   - [Hourly Forecast 2 days*](https://openweathermap.org/api/one-call-api)